-Artists from Eastbourne and surrounding areas were invited to submit artworks.
-They were asked to consider the significance of the natural world to human life, health and well-being and look at beliefs, superstitions, folklore and magic that have always been associated with sickness, healing and nature: natural remedies and quack cures, elixirs and potions, the miracles and monsters of medicine, as well as the benefits of getting back to nature, engaging with wildlife and the landscape.
+Artists from Eastbourne and surrounding areas were invited to submit artworks considering the significance of the natural world to human life, health and well-being including the beliefs, superstitions, folklore and magic that have always been associated with sickness, healing and nature: natural remedies and quack cures, elixirs and potions, the miracles and monsters of medicine, as well as the benefits of getting back to nature, engaging with wildlife and the landscape.

-FULL FRONTAL: Back to Nature is a project developed and produced by Eastbourne’s FULL FRONTAL EASTBOURNE team (part of Eastbourne Culture Group) in partnership with Eastbourne Borough Council and Towner Eastbourne.
-The project is supported by Eastbourne Borough Council, The Chalk Cliff Trust and Eastbourne EcoAction Network CIC.
-Print and installation of the artworks was generously sponsored by Identity Design.
+FULL FRONTAL: Back to Nature was developed and produced by Eastbourne’s FULL FRONTAL EASTBOURNE team (part of Eastbourne Culture Group) in partnership with Eastbourne Borough Council and Towner Art Gallery Eastbourne.
+The project is supported by Eastbourne Borough Council, The Chalk Cliff Trust, Eastbourne BID, EDEAL, Eastbourne unLtd and Eastbourne EcoAction Network CIC.
+Print and installation of the artworks was generously sponsored by Identity Design and Planahead.

-Eastbourne Culture Group is: Judith Alder (artist), Simon Barker (architect / artist), Miles Berkeley (creative industries / technology), Chris Connelly (Arts Ambassador, EBC), Phil Evans (Senior Head of Tourism and Enterprise, EBC), Harry Farmer (music and arts consultant), Joe Hill (Director, Towner Art Gallery), Emma Mason (Emma Mason Gallery).
+Eastbourne Culture Group is: Judith Alder (artist), Simon Barker (architect / artist), Miles Berkeley (creative industries / technology), Chris Connelly (Arts Ambassador, EBC), Chris Dixon (arts adviser), Harry Farmer (music and arts consultant), Joe Hill (Director, Towner Art Gallery).